 Our Watch, Dr Philomena Horsley and GLHV@ARCSHS (now Rainbow Health Victoria), La Trobe University, were commissioned by the Victorian Government to undertake a comprehensive literature review exploring family violence against people from lesbian, gay, bisexual, trans and gender diverse and intersex (LGBTIQ) communities.

-This is a short summary of a report called Primary prevention of family violence against people from LGBTIQ communities – An analysis of existing research.
-This was a research project commissioned by the Victorian State Government.
+This is a short summary of a report from Our Watch and GLHV about a research project commissioned by the Victorian State Government.

 - An article about family violence in an LGBTIQ context

 This article presents a summary of issues arising from the Victorian Royal Commission into Family Violence.

 Information about how to respond to LGBTIQ experiences of violence